Your Guide to the 2020 Northern California Cherry Blossom Festival Parade & Events

 Second Weekend: April 18-19, 2020

 Expect to find plenty of community events taking place during the second weekend, such as the Anime Dream Show on Apr.
 19 at 4 p.m.
 Marvel at the impressive origami creations and swords on display, as well as the Bonsai tree exhibit, as the ties across generations and traditions are celebrated on this final weekend.
 The Grand Parade will take place on Apr.
 19, beginning at Civic Center at 1 p.m., proceeding through Polk and Post Streets and ending in Japantown at Post and Fillmore Streets.

 Throughout the Festival

-This year will feature the 3rd Annual Cherry Blossom Film Festival, screening nine of Japan's most memorable films and anime.
+This year will feature the 4th Annual Cherry Blossom Film Festival, screening nine of Japan's most memorable films and anime at the New People Cinema.
 All films will be shown with subtitles, making it easy for everyone to attend.
-Exploring the neighborhood will pay off, as each day there will be a Japantown Scavenger Hunt.
-Winners will have their choice of prizes!

 Best Places to Stay in Japantown During Your First Time

 If you're looking to stay in Japantown, you have several options: